ADF Logo

 How did this case end up at the Supreme Court?

-In 2023, the ACLU sued the state of Tennessee, and the Biden administration intervened, claiming that Tennessee’s law violates the U.S. Constitution.
-The district court initially blocked the law from taking effect, but the U.S. Court of Appeals for the Sixth Circuit reversed, allowing the law to go into effect and finding that Tennessee was likely to succeed in its arguments that the law was constitutional.
-The Supreme Court agreed to review the Sixth Circuit’s decision after the U.S. Department of Justice and the ACLU appealed the case.
+In 2023, the ACLU sued the state of Tennessee, and the Biden administration intervened, claiming that Tennessee’s law violated the U.S. Constitution.
+The district court initially blocked the law from taking effect, but the U.S. Court of Appeals for the 6th Circuit reversed, allowing the law to go into effect and finding that Tennessee was likely to succeed in its arguments that the law was constitutional.
+The Supreme Court agreed to review the 6th Circuit’s decision after the U.S. Department of Justice and the ACLU appealed the case.

-Tennessee Attorney General Jonathan Skrmetti—the state’s chief law enforcement official—is the named defendant in the case.
-His office will be defending Tennessee’s law before the Supreme Court.
+Tennessee Attorney General Jonathan Skrmetti—the state’s chief law enforcement official—was the named defendant in the case.
+His office defended Tennessee’s law before the Supreme Court, and Alliance Defending Freedom filed an amicus brief in support of Tennessee’s law.

-On Dec.
-4, 2024, the Supreme Court heard oral argument in United States of America v.
+In December 2024, the Supreme Court heard oral argument in United States of America v.
 Skrmetti.
-The Biden administration is asking the Court to rely on guidelines that are not based on reliable science.
+The Biden administration asked the Court to rely on guidelines that are not based on reliable science.
+But states have the right to protect children from harmful drugs and procedures.